 ‘It's not just our property that's affected, it's the entire village.
 There are police roadblocks and no one can get access to their homes at all.’

 The Utility Area

 Later that day, our own drive was more like a canal.
 My neighbour was despairing, standing ankle deep in contaminated water.
 ‘Someone must be willing to shoulder the blame for all this,’ he gasped, but no-one had found anyone yet.

-At least things didn't get as bad as at our buy-to-let in Doncaster; the ground floor there was underwater, at least up to the letterbox for over a week and was even higher in the kitchen and utility.
+At least things didn't get as bad as at our buy-to-let in Doncaster; the ground floor there was underwater, at least up to the letterbox for over a week.

 A Big Job For My Builder